Insights Blog

 Budgeting For Your Business Jet?
 Here Is How To Plan.

-Your annual business operating budget requires careful consideration.
+The annual operating budget for your business jet requires careful consideration and forecasting.
 Here are some guidelines to help you accurately plan for the year ahead.

 Jet fuel.
 This is one of the largest line items in any aircraft budget.
-Fuel prices have increased significantly over the past year and may continue to do so.
+Fuel prices fluctuate regularly with the market and it is important to continually monitor these trends.

 The locations you are flying to will help determine the average fuel price you want to forecast for.
 Will you be flying into Aspen (KASE), Teterboro (KTEB) or other locations with a higher cost per gallon?
-Or are you mostly flying from your home base to lower density airports?
+Or are you mostly flying from your home base to lower density airports which offer lower fuel prices?
+How often to you visit certain airports, and what is your historic fuel purchases at each?

 Flight hours.
 How much do you plan on flying this year?
 The mission and frequency are important to understand so you can factor these numbers in your variable cost estimate.